 MALWINA ANDRUCZYK, LCSW

 I identify as a white, queer, non-binary, 1.5 generation immigrant originally from Poland.
 I am a clinician with a decade of experience in both clinical and community based practice.
-My experience includes working at Ackerman Institute's Gender & Family Project, providing supervision for clinicians supporting young people and their families with gender affirming therapy, Safe Horizon Counseling Center, using evidence based treatment modalities to address the impact of trauma, The Anti-Violence Project, where I focused on working with survivors of intimate partner violence, hate violence, and sexual violence.
+My experience includes working at Ackerman Institute's Gender & Family Project, providing supervision for clinicians supporting young people and their families with gender affirming therapy, Safe Horizon Counseling Center, using evidence based treatment modalities to address the impact of trauma, and The Anti-Violence Project, where I focused on working with survivors of intimate partner violence, hate violence, and sexual violence.
 I utilize anti-racist/anti-oppressive frameworks in my collaborative work with clients and I believe that deeply rooted within each of us are the tools and knowledge for our own growth and healing.